Course: 3120_ENGL_2045

 Theme: Race & Class

-Concentrate on detail, Show don’t tell, should not be reduced to cliché, Can’t state the theme.
+on detail, Show don’t tell, should not be reduced to cliché, Can’t state

 What makes the story different & engaging